someone661426-ctrl/3n-1_explained/README.md

 Multiply the whole number by 3, then add 1.
 For example, 15’s one’s digit is 5 (which is odd), so you do 3 × 15 + 1 = 46.
+46 will keep going until it reaches 1 , after cycling through 4,2,1.
 Repeat:

 Take your new number and repeat the process: look at the one’s digit again, check if it’s even or odd, and do the corresponding operation.